-- j.
-Maintenance and management of common areas shall be provided by a homeowner's association or other similar entity. - k.
+- 4. Minimum parking may be considered as "Residential: all others" for purposes of compliance with Table 6-2. - 5.
+Two access points are required if providing more than 30 units. - f.
+Maintenance and management of common areas shall be provided by a homeowner's association or other similar entity and shall be established at the time of final plat for multi-lot development. - g.
 Any fencing internal to the project and abutting common open space shall be limited to a maximum of 4' high, and have at least 33% transparency.
-Examples of this transparency include a 2' 8" solid wall (66% of 4' solid; 33% of 4' void) or a 4' high picket fence with a 2:1 or less solid:void ratio (66% solid; 33% void).
+Examples of this transparency include a 2'8" solid wall (66% of 4' solid; 33% of 4' void) or a 4' high picket fence with a 2:1 or less solid:void ratio (66% solid; 33% void).
 All fences shall be designed with materials and style to complement the materials and architectural styles of the buildings, and complement the urban design concepts in the open space.
-On rear yards, privacy fences up 6' high may be erected on rear lot lines directly adjacent to the rear lot lines of noncluster lots and on rear yards within the principle building setback area.

-- I. All buildings shall have required front entry features fronting on a public street or Civic Open Space.
-Porches and stoops shall be at least 64 square feet, and at least 8' wide in its narrowest dimension. - m.
-Lots proposed for the clustered option shall submit a site plan in accordance with Section 2.2.3.
-In addition to all review and submittal requirements in Article 2, the application shall demonstrate the coordination of the construction of common civic open space with the building on individual lots.
-No Certificate of Occupancy shall be permitted for any building until adequate Civic Open Spaces that serve each lot are constructed.
+On rear yards, privacy fences up to 6' high may be erected on rear lot lines directly adjacent to the rear lot lines of noncluster lots and on rear yards within the principle building setback area. - h.
+All development utilizing this option shall comply with the design standards of 6.6.4 unless otherwise noted in this Section. - i.
+Whether utilizing the single lot or multiple lot option, development proposed under this section shall submit a site plan in accordance with Section 2.2.3.
+For developments utilizing the multi-lot option, the site plan is only required for the common areas.
+In addition to all review and submittal requirements in Article 2, the application shall demonstrate the coordination of the construction of common areas with the building on individual lots.
+No Certificate of Occupancy shall be permitted for any building until adequate common areas that serve each lot are constructed.